auth0/docs/articles/private-saas/infrastructure/dns.md

     </tr>
 </table>

-For a dev/test non-production Appliance a common practice is to append “-dev” to the hostname component in the domain name:
+For a dev/test non-production private-saas a common practice is to append “-dev” to the hostname component in the domain name:

 <table class="table">
     <tr>